Akwa Ibom State: Economy

 Akwa Ibom State's economy is based on the production of crude oil and natural gas.
 It produces the most oil of any state in the country.
 It includes the following oil- producing Local Government Areas: Esit Eket, Eket, Onna, Mkpat Enin, Ikot Abasi, Ibeno, Mbo, and Eastern Obolo.

 Key minor industries are based on agriculture; the state has substantial cocoyam, yam, and plantain crops, along with fishing and heliciculture.

 Despite its vast oil revenues, Akwa Ibom ranks as seventeenth among the states List of Nigerian states by Human Development Index#2019 in the Human Development Index.
 Years of systemic corruption have resulted in such revenues being diverted from improving infrastructure, education and welfare of the people.

 Ethnicity

-Akwa Ibom people are distinct eithnic group in Nigeria.
-They are mainly different groups of Ibibio people.
-They are related to the Efik people of Cross River State of Nigeria.
+Akwa Ibom state is one of Nigeria's states with more than one distinct ethnic groups indigenous to it.
+Some may argue that majority of these indigenous languages are closely related, however, they are mainly different groups of Ibibio, Annang.
+The majority of the people of Akwa Ibom however are related to the Efik people of Cross River State of Nigeria.

 Languages

 "There are 20 languages spoken as first languages in Akwa Ibom State."
 However, comparing different sources show there are slightly over 20 languages.
 They are as follows (in alphabetical order) with the LGAs in which they are spoken: